aitoroses/floxide/docs/architecture/core-framework-abstractions.md

 # Core Framework Abstractions

-This document describes the core abstractions that form the foundation of the Flowrs framework.
+This document describes the core abstractions that form the foundation of the Floxide framework.

 ## Overview

-The Flowrs framework is designed as a directed graph workflow system built on several key abstractions:
+The Floxide framework is designed as a directed graph workflow system built on several key abstractions:

 1. **Node Interface**: The core building block for workflow steps
 2. **Action Types**: Type-safe transitions between nodes